Last Updated on March 20, 2026 by Hannah Stephenson

 After exploring Bo Kaap, the tour continues onto De Waterkant, which is my favourite neighbourhood in Cape Town.
 I used to live here and it’s home to so many cute eateries, as well as pastel-coloured buildings and cobbled streets.
 Basically, it looks like a postcard!

 I always say that the best way to get to know a place is through its stomach, and this tour is perfect for exactly that.
-It costs R1,985, including all food and drinks, and lasts for 4 hours, so it’s an ideal way to spend an afternoon in the Mother City.
+It costs R1,975, including all food and drinks, and lasts for 4 hours, so it’s an ideal way to spend an afternoon in the Mother City.
+It’s super popular though, and I recommend booking ASAP to avoid missing out.

 Photoshoot experience